pie-dao/pie-vault-tasks/README.md

 ## How to use

-Tasks are run to create calls which can be drie run to inspect the result or from which a payload can be generated to submit to the multisig.
+Tasks are run to create calls which can be dry run to inspect the result or from which a payload can be generated to submit to the multisig.

 The following commands can be used to list all available tasks